techstar9797/safe-mcp/mitigations/SAFE-M-5/README.md

 **First Published**: 2025-01-03

 ## Description
-Tool Description Sanitization filters tool descriptions to remove hidden content and instruction patterns using pattern-based detection combined with structural analysis.
+Content Sanitization filters MCP-related content (including tool descriptions, tool outputs, error messages, and other data) to remove hidden content and instruction patterns using pattern-based detection combined with structural analysis.
+This mitigation applies sanitization at multiple points in the MCP pipeline to prevent prompt injection from various sources.
 Note that pattern-based filtering alone is insufficient and should be combined with other mitigations.

 ## Mitigates
 - [SAFE-T1001](../../techniques/SAFE-T1001/README.md): Tool Poisoning Attack (TPA)